-COSC 480 Machine Learning and Data Mining

-This course introduces students to the basic knowledge representation and learning techniques.
-The emphasis consists of understanding the data mining process, as well as being able to practically apply the corresponding approaches in solving practical problems and developing intelligent software applications.
-The course covers several topics that lie within classification, prediction and clustering.
-Prerequisites: COSC 214; MATH 351 or BADM 250.
-Equivalent to CCEE 564.
+COSC 480 Machine Learning and Data Mining 3(3,0) This course in troduces students to the basic knowledge representat ion and learning techniques.
+TI ne emphasis consists of understanding the data mining process, as well as being able to practically apply the corresponding approaches in solving practical problems and developing intelligent software applications.
+The cours e covers several